Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Introduction

+We introduce our new causal estimand in \Cref{sec:estimands}, along with the causal assumptions and notations used throughout.
+Its main properties are detailed in \Cref{sec:misc_remarks}, where we compare it with the two existing measures (\Cref{eq:intro_indiv,eq:intro_pop,eq:intro_cond}).
+In short, our estimand is collapsible, interpretable as the mean of individual-level effects, and more robust to population heterogeneity and unknown strata—features illustrated through a synthetic example inspired by \Cref{fig:comp_WR_all_NN_adv}.

+In \Cref{sec:matchings}, we study two natural pairing strategies in randomized trials—complete pairings and nearest-neighbor matching—and show they consistently estimate the population-level (\Cref{eq:intro_pop}, a result that was already known) and our proposed estimand (\Cref{eq:intro_cond}), respectively.
+We then extend the analysis of nearest neighbor pairing to the observational setting, and show that it naturally inherits the properties of covariate-matching strategies to balance for observed confounders \citep{abadie2006large,zubizarreta2012using}.
+The matching estimator is thus consistent in both RCT and observational settings.

-The last methodology part of the paper is devoted to estimating the estimand we introduce.
-In \Cref{sec:observational_weight}, we extend the Nearest Neighbors approach to the observational setting by incorporating propensity weights.
-In order to face the fact that Nearest Neighbors may be slow to converge in the presence of high dimensional input features and to face their lack of robustness in the presence of missing data in the covariates, we introduce a distributional regression approach in \Cref{sec:distributional_regression} to estimate our new causal estimand.
-The distributional regression estimators we propose benefit from very simple implementations, and as such we believe they can be easily used by practitioners.
-We propose a doubly-robust estimator, that combines the strengths of the distributional regression approach and of the weighted Nearest Neighbors approach.
+We then depart form matching methods and from the existing literature, by developing estimation methods that directly rely on estimating nuisance parameter functions (\Cref{sec:nuisance}), to face the fact that Nearest Neighbors may be slow to converge in the presence of high dimensional input features and their lack of robustness in the presence of missing data in the covariates.
+We propose a distributional regression approach using distributional random forests (\Cref{sec:distributional_regression}), and further correct first-order biases by using the efficient influence function, yielding a semiparametric efficient estimator (\Cref{sec:EIF}).

-We finally illustrate our methodologies on synthetically generated observational data and on a real world RCT.
-The CRASH-3 trial (Clinical Randomisation of an Antifibrinolytic in Significant Head Injury) was a large-scale, multi-center randomized controlled trial (RCT) that included over 12,000 patients in 175 hospitals across 29 countries.
-In particular, our Win Ratio study of the CRASH-3 dataset in \Cref{sec:crash3} \citep{crash3} compares the existing Win Ratio methodologies with our proposed methods.
-We offer guidances to compute Win Ratio and confidence intervals for the estimators, and our illustration on the CRASH-3 dataset shows that while traditional approaches fail to offer statistically significant results (1 is in the computed confidence intervals), the methods we propose in this paper offer significant results (in favor of placebo treatment here), due to the fact that an individual-level estimand is being targeted, rather than a population-level one.
+Finally, we illustrate our methodology on synthetic observational data and the CRASH-3 trial \citep{crash3}, a large multi-center RCT that included over 12,000 patients in 175 hospitals across 29 countries.
+In \Cref{sec:crash3}, we compare existing approaches with our own and provides practical guidance for estimation and inference.
+Whereas traditional methods produce non-significant results (confidence intervals including 1), our individual-level estimand leads to statistically significant conclusions—highlighting the impact of the estimand choice.